Rudolf Bing

-Sir Rudolf Bing, KBE (January 9, 1902 – September 2, 1997) was an Austrian-born British opera impresario who worked in Germany, the United Kingdom and the United States, most notably being General Manager of the Metropolitan Opera in New York City from 1950 to 1972.
+Sir Rudolf Bing, KBE (January 9, 1902 – September 2, 1997) was an Austrian-born British opera impresario who worked in Germany, the United Kingdom and the United States, including as General Manager of the Metropolitan Opera in New York City from 1950 to 1972.
 He was naturalized as a British subject in 1946 and was knighted in 1971, although he spent decades living in the United States, where he died.

 Life and career

 Early years

 Born Rudolf Franz Joseph Bing in Vienna, Austria-Hungary to a well-to-do Jewish family (his father was an industrialist).
 Bing was an apprentice to a bookseller at the prestigious Viennese shop of Gilhofer & Ranschburg before moving on to Hugo Heller, who also ran a theatrical and concert agency.
 He then studied music and art history at the University of Vienna.
 In 1927, he went to Berlin, Germany, and subsequently served as general manager of opera houses in that city and in Darmstadt.

 While in Berlin he married a Russian ballerina, Nina Schelemskaya-Schlesnaya.
 In 1934, with the rise of Nazi Germany, the Bings moved to the United Kingdom, where, in 1946, he became a naturalised British subject.
 There, together with Fritz Busch and Carl Ebert, he helped to found the Glyndebourne Festival Opera.
 After the war in 1947, he co-founded and was the first director of the Edinburgh International Festival in Scotland.